Atharva9405/Atharva9405/README.md

 - 🤖 I'm currently a Pre final-year student at **IIIT Bhopal**

-- 🌱 I’m currently learning **Front-End Developement and Data Structures and Algorithms**
+- 🌱 I’m currently learning **Back-End Developement and Data Structures and Algorithms**

+-🤝 I’m looking to collaborate on Web development projects

 - 📫 How to reach me **atharvanagore2004@gmail.com**